Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 For each agent you want to use, you need to find their Agent Snippets.
 Here we will be using the execution runtime, which means the server will be running commands to run the agent.

+### Setup the Agents

+- In this example, we are using the agents: [Coral Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent/tree/main), [Open Deep Research Agent](https://github.com/Coral-Protocol/Coral-OpenDeepResearch-Agent/tree/main) and the [Repo Understanding Agent](https://github.com/Coral-Protocol/Coral-RepoUnderstanding-Agent/tree/main).
+- Please click on the link and set up the agents by following the setup instructions in the repository.

 ### Copy Agent Snippets (YAML Format)

 Each agent in the registry provides a snippet like this: